smrg-lm/sc3/docs/source/nonrealtime.rst

 Non real time mode
 ==================

 The library can also run in non real time (NRT) mode.
-This mode is based on the NRTClock quark with the addition that the whole library timing is managed in NRT.
+This mode is based on the `NRTClock` :term:`quark`, with the addition that the whole library timing is managed in NRT.

 In NRT, clocks, routines and random generators work with the same interface as real time.
 It was made so code can be easily adapted